 10 total – all persons

-A year later William’s brother James M. JOHNSON died in 1834 on Loop Creek, Fayette County, (West) Virginia.
+A year later William’s brother James M. JOHNSON died in 1834 on Loop Creek, Fayette County, (West) Virginia.36

 Sadly there would be another death in the family during the 1830s.
-William’s elderly mother Amy NELSON died on 23 December 1837 in Robson, Fayette County, (West) Virginia, and was buried in Nichols Cemetery on Loop Creek also seen as Nichols Hollow Cemetery, Robson.
-From the writings of Laura Blake, a local historian:
+William’s elderly mother Amy NELSON died on 23 December 1837 in Robson, Fayette County, (West) Virginia, and was buried in Nichols Cemetery on Loop Creek also known as Nichols Hollow Cemetery, Robson.

-Unfortunately Laura Blake did not get all the fact correct in the above statement.
+Unfortunately, Laura Blake, a local historian, didn’t get all the facts correct in the above statement.
 William’s wife Nancy SIMS did not die around 1845 during a typhoid fever epidemic.
-She was seen living with her son William Hunter JOHNSON in Kanawha County in 1860.
+She was seen living with her son William Hunter JOHNSON in Kanawha County in 1860.39

-William’s sisters Elizabeth FOSTER and Susannah SIMS died before the 1840 census.
+William’s sister Susannah SIMS died before the 1840 census.42

 Fayette County, (West) Virginia